 Rule No. 1: Wash Before Entering the Onsen

 Most onsen will have a shower area — in or just outside the bathing area — where you are required to wash your body.
-Entering an onsen with soap or dirt/sweat still on your body is unacceptable and grounds for dismissal from the spring.
+Entering an onsen with soap, dirt, or sweat on your body is unacceptable and grounds for dismissal from the spring.
 Take this moment as an opportunity to thoroughly scrub yourself down and think of it as a preparation for a full-body skin treatment.
 After all, the spring is full of natural compounds and minerals that are great for the skin.

 Rule No. 2: You Must be Completely Naked